bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 ## Modules

 ### Node.js modules
 Originally JavaScript had no concepts of modules.
-The most popular "third-party" module architecture was probably the node.js module style of module.
+The most popular "third-party" module architecture was probably the Node.js module style of module.
 These are known as [CommonJS Modules](http://www.commonjs.org/specs/modules/1.0/).
-These modules depend on two extensions to JS (which are not supported by browsers, though tools such as webpack can be used to correct this) namely:
+These modules depend on two extensions to JS that are not supported by browsers:

 * the statement require
 * the magic variable module.exports

-Consider the following example (in node.js).
+There are tools in the Web ecosystem designed to correct this, e.g. Webpack.
+Consider the following example (in Node.js).
 First our module that provides two functions that check if the extension of a filename is `csv` or `txt`.

     let isfilenamecsv = function(fname) {